HZcohort/DiNetxify/docs/md/visual.md

 )
 ```

-This function saves the plot to the specified file path.
+This function will save the plot to the specified file path.
 Supported formats include `.png` for static images (suitable for publications) and `.svg` for scalable vector graphics, among others

 Parameters for `phewas_plot()` include: